 Spectrum Pathways focuses on empowering young adults with autism through interactions with Vanderbilt University students.
 They learn about community resources, setting goals, improving their health and how to better manage stress.
 Spectrum Pathways was made possible by a Vanderbilt Trans-Institutional Programs grant.

-The Vanderbilt Initiative for Autism, Innovation, and the Workforce currently includes two signature activities, led by Director Keivan Stassun and housed at the Initiative’s headquarters in the Vanderbilt Innovation Hub, that showcase neuro-diverse teams engaging in entrepreneurship and commercialization as they develop innovative software and hardware products for NASA-sponsored research.
+The Frist Center for Autism and Innovation currently includes two signature activities, led by Director Keivan Stassun and housed at the Center’s headquarters in the Vanderbilt Innovation Hub, that showcase neurodiverse teams engaging in entrepreneurship and commercialization as they develop innovative software and hardware products for NASA-sponsored research.